Zeyi-Lin/HivisionIDPhotos/README.md

 2. ModNet: https://github.com/ZHKKKe/MODNet

-# 🏠About Us

-Hivision project is produced by the Xidian Jichuang Workshop and is one of the excellent undergraduate innovation and entrepreneurship cases of Xidian University.
-The team has established Xi'an Huanshi Lingzhi Technology Co., Ltd., focusing on research in the fields of intelligent image processing, AIGC, artificial intelligence infrastructure, etc. The product Hivision mini-program has more than 800,000 users nationwide and has formed a good reputation and dissemination effect among young student groups.

-# 📧Contact Us
+# 📧Contact

-If you have any questions, please email xiaolin199912@gmail.com.
+If you have any questions, please email Zeyi.lin@swanhub.co